Croatia national under-21 football team

 The Croatia national under-21 football team represents Croatia in international football matches for players 21 or under.
 It is governed by the Croatian Football Federation, the governing body for football in Croatia.
 It is a member of UEFA in Europe and FIFA in global competitions.
 The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
 They are colloquially referred to as the Mladi vatreni ('Young Blazers').
-So far, the Mladi vatreni qualified for five UEFA European Under-21 Championships, namely in 2000, 2004, 2019, 2021 and 2023.
+So far, the Mladi vatreni qualified for six UEFA European Under-21 Championships, namely in 2000, 2004, 2019, 2021, 2023 and 2027.
 Croatia was unable to pass the group stage until the 2021 Euro when it was eliminated in the quarter-finals, its greatest accomplishment in the European competition so far.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.